 The name, gender, date of birth and ID number filled in on the admission ticket must be consistent with the valid ID used when registering, otherwise you will not be allowed to take the test.

 After printing or collecting your admission ticket, please carefully check that all the information on it is accurate and correct.
-If there are any errors in the information on the admission ticket, please contact the test centre to have it corrected before the test.
+If there are any errors in the information on the admission ticket, please contact the test center to have it corrected before the test.

 You need to keep your admission ticket after the test, as you will need it to print or collect your score report.
 You will also need your admission ticket information to check your results online and apply for additional score reports and other score services.

-1. Admission ticket
+1. Admission ticket.

 2. Original valid personal identification document with a photo that matches the information provided during registration (copies are not accepted).